-Each year the City facilitates the participation of homeless service provider applications to HUD for the City's share of the Supportive Housing Program grants.
-The agencies receive eight to nine million dollars annually.
-This program is funded by HUD and is designed to promote the development of supportive housing and supportive services to assist homeless persons, including people with disabilities and other special needs, in the transition to independent living.
+This program is funded by HUD and is designed to promote the development and operation of supportive housing and supportive services to assist homeless people, including people with disabilities and other special needs, transition from homelessness to independent living.
 Supportive housing includes transitional beds, individual housing units, and community living environments.
 Supportive services include case management, therapy, child care, education, and job training.
+In FY 2011, \$6.9 million was awarded to organizations in the City of San Diego and 1,271 beds for homeless individuals and families were provided.